10. Working with Projections

 If desired, QGIS can also prompt you whenever multiple possible transformations can be made between two CRSs, and allow you to make an informed selection of which is the most appropriate transformation to use for your data.

 using Ask for datum transformation if several are available: when more than one appropriate datum transformation exist for a source/destination CRS combination, a dialog will automatically be opened prompting users to choose which of these datum transformations to use for the project.
 If the Make default checkbox is ticked when selecting a transformation from this dialog, then the choice is remembered and automatically applied to any newly created QGIS projects.

 or defining a list of appropriate datum transformations to use as defaults when loading a layer to a project or reprojecting a layer.

 Provide the Destination CRS in the same way.

 A list of available transformations from source to destination will be shown in the table.
 Clicking a row shows details on the settings applied and the corresponding accuracy and area of use of the transformation.

 In some cases a transformation may not be available for use on your system.
-In this case, the transformation will still be shown (greyed) in this list but can not be picked until you download and install the required package of transformation support.
-Usually, a button is provided to download the corresponding grid, which is then stored under the
+In this case, the transformation will still be shown (greyed) in this list but can not be picked until you install the required package of transformation support.
+Usually, a button is provided to download and install the corresponding grid, which is then stored under the